harendra-kumar/concise-haskell/core/typeclasses-functor-family.rst

--- covariant Functor, the values in the Functor are consumed by fmap -- prey functor, 'a' is to be eaten. map modifies the value in the functor. fmap      :: (a -> b) -> f a -> f b
+-- covariant Functor, the values in the Functor are consumed by fmap -- prey functor, 'a' is to be eaten. map modifies the value in the functor.
+-- Shall we call it an output functor, it modifies the output fmap      :: (a -> b) -> f a -> f b

 -- contravariant Functor, the values in the Functor will consume values -- produced by contramap
--- predator or hungry functor, will eat 'b' and produce something that will eat 'a'. contrmap modifies what the functor eats contramap :: (a -> b) -> f b -> f a
+-- predator or hungry functor, will eat 'b' and produce something that will eat -- Shall we call it an input functor, it modifies the input 'a'. contrmap modifies what the functor eats contramap :: (a -> b) -> f b -> f a